han-sen/aphid-demo/README.md

-# 🚧 UNDER CONSTRUCTION 🚧

-Aphid - React bug tracking dashboard
+# Demo site for the Aphid bug tracking dashboard